-Most of the overseas boarders prefer to stay in the UK with their guardians for the shorter holidays (February and May half-term) so there is no bus to or from Heathrow.
+Most of the overseas boarders prefer to stay in the UK with their guardians for the shorter holidays but subject to demand, transport may be offered for the February and May half term, which will be charged separately.

 Travel to and from school should be fully planned by parents and guardians and then communicated to boarding staff on the Orah app.
 Parents and guardians of all boarders should include the time of departure or arrival and mode of transport.
-Parents and guardians of international boarders should also At the start of each holiday the boarding houses close at the times indicated.
+Parents and guardians of international boarders should also include details of flights and overnight stays in the At the start of each holiday the boarding houses close at the times indicated.
 For the longer holidays (October half-term, Christmas, Easter and Summer) a school bus arrives at Heathrow at 3pm on the dates shown.
+Term Dates 2024-25

-AUTUMN TERM 2023
+AUTUMN TERM 2024

-Boarders' Transport departs Heathrow 10am Sunday, 3 September New boarders arrive from 2pm Sunday, 3 September Staff INSET Monday, 4 September New Boarders' Induction Day Monday, 4 September Induction Day (all new pupils) Tuesday, 5 September Staff INSET Tuesday, 5 September Existing boarders return from 2pm Tuesday, 5 September Autumn Term Begins Wednesday, 6 September Boarders' transport arrives Heathrow 3pm Boarding Houses close 6pm Friday, 20 October Half Term (Two Weeks) November Monday, 23 October to Friday, 3 Boarders' transport departs Heathrow at 10am Boarders return 2pm - 9pm Sunday, 5 November Boarders' transport departs Heathrow at 10am Boarders return 2pm - 9pm Sunday, 5 November Thursday, 14 December Boarders return 2pm - 9pm
+Boarders' Transport departs Heathrow 10am

+New boarders arrive from 2pm

+New Boarders' Induction Day

+Staff INSET

+Induction Day (all new pupils Senior and Sixth)

+Existing boarders return from 2pm

+Autumn Term Begins

+Boarders' transport arrives Heathrow 3pm

+Boarding Houses close 6pm

+Half Term (Two Weeks)

+Boarders' transport departs Heathrow at 10am

+Boarders return 2pm - 9pm

+End of Term

+End of Term Boarders' transport arrives Heathrow 3pm

-SPRING TERM 2024
+SPRING TERM 2025

-Boarders' transport departs Heathrow at 10am Boarders return 2pm to 9pm Wednesday, 3 January Term begins Thursday, 4 January Boarding Houses close 6pm Friday, 9 February Half Term (One Week) Monday, 12 Feb to Friday, 16 February Boarders return 2pm to 9pm Sunday, 18 February End of Term Thursday, 28 March Boarders' transport arrives Heathrow 3pm Boarding Houses close 6pm Thursday, 28 March
+Staff INSET Staff INSET Boarders' transport departs Heathrow at 10am Boarders return 2pm to 9pm Term begins Boarding Houses close 6pm Half Term (One Week) Boarders return 2pm to 9pm End of Term

-SUMMER TERM 2024
+SUMMER TERM 2025